-Currently all paper, card, metals and plastics are accepted within the household blue bin, a fully co-mingled dry mixed recyclate collection, collected on an alternate week basis.
-Twin stream collections separate paper and card stream from the plastic/ cans/ containers stream and placing them within separate containers for collection which should result in dry paper and card and materials that can be separated mechanically, improving the quality and marketability of the materials.
+Currently all paper, card, metals and plastics are accepted within the household blue bin, a fully comingled dry mixed recyclate collection, collected on an alternate week basis.
+Twin stream collections will separate paper and card from the plastic, cans and containers stream.
+Placing them within separate containers for collection should result in dry paper and card and materials that can be separated mechanically, improving the quality and marketability of the materials.

 Whilst changing the collection method assists with the drive to improve quality, it is essential that any change is supported by council-wide engagement and awareness raising with householders to demonstrate the impact of the current poor presentation as well as targeted intervention where required.
 Engagement and education will use a system seen nationally as a standardised route to improving performance within all Local Authorities.
+Add an extra line on what it actually is

-The council will implement the Twin Stream Recycling Project by mid-2022 and monitor progress following this to determine impact.
+ACTION W1: The council will implement the Twin Stream Recycling Project by mid-2022 and monitor progress following this to determine impact.